craig-m/ansible-anywhere/roles/test-role/README.md

 Role Name
 =========

 An ansible test-role.
-For testing ansible is working, that we can connect to the host, and that we can use molecule.
+For testing ansible is working, that we can connect to the host and priv esc (create a temp file as root), and that we can use molecule.

 Created by: `[vagrant@ansibleanywhere roles]$ molecule init role test-role`